Mark Handley (computer scientist)

 Mark James Handley FRS is Professor of Networked Systems in the Department of Computer Science of University College London since 2003, where he leads the Networks Research Group.

 Education

 Handley received his PhD from UCL in 1997, under the supervision of Jon Crowcroft.

 Career and research

 While at the International Computer Science Institute (ICSI), Handley co-founded the AT&T Center for Internet Research, as well as the XORP open-source router project (2000).

 Handley is a contributor to Internet Engineering Task Force (IETF) standards and a member of the IETF Routing Area Directorate and the Transport Area Directorate.
 Previously he was a member of the Internet Architecture Board (IAB) and chaired the IETF Multiparty Multimedia Session Control working group and the IRTF Reliable Multicast Research Group.
 He is the author or co-author of 34 Request for Comments (RFCs), including the Session Initiation Protocol, Multipath TCP and a series of other network protocols.

+In 2019 he co-founded Correct Networks with Costin Raiciu to develop high performance protocols for AI networking.
+Correct Networks was acquired by Broadcom in 2022.